 Both men and women should plan to dress appropriately.
 Pack long pants/trousers; if traveling on the path in Turkey, women should wear long skirts.
 Women should also avoid sleeveless tops and anything low-cut.
 When visiting mosques, women will often be required to cover their heads; remember to pack a scarf for this purpose.
 Visitors of both genders may not be permitted to enter many places of worship (of any religion) if they are judged not to be dressed modestly enough by the custodians of the site!

 In conversation with locals, be careful with topics that could be sensitive, such as money/finances, politics, religion, sexuality (arranged marriages, polygamy, cohabitation, homosexuality, etc.), and gender roles and expectations.
 The Abraham Path brings walkers into contact with members of a number of different religious groups, and it is especially important to avoid proselytization, handing out tracts/Bibles or other religious texts, etc.

 In general, try to approach your intercultural interactions with an eagerness to learn!
-Both locals from communities along the path and former hikers have remarked that the opportunity to spend time with members of other cultures has been educational, enriching, and fun.
+Both locals from communities along the path and former travelers have remarked that the opportunity to spend time with members of other cultures has been educational, enriching, and fun.
 Do prepare yourself with a bit of background knowledge about the culture you are entering into; but when the time for to travel arrives, be flexible and open to whatever new experiences your journey may bring.